Aleksei Zharkov: Biography

-In total, Aleksei Zharkov played more than a hundred roles in the cinema, among which was Taras Postnikov in the historical film Mikhailo Lomonosov (1984-1986), policeman William Henry Blore in the Soviet film adaptation of Agatha Christie's And Then There Were None (1987), banker Danglars in the adventure film The Prisoner of Château d'If (1988), investigator Sergei Ryabinin in the film Criminal talent (1988), criminal Chibis in the action movie Let Sleeping Dogs Lie (1991), lawyer Ivan Stashkov in the black comedy Stalin's Testament (1993), Artemy Filippovich Strawberry in comedy Inspector (1996), a self-taught breeder Gladishev in the comedy Life and Extraordinary Adventures of Private Ivan Chonkin (1993), the head of the Ministry of Internal Affairs in the historical drama Khrustalyov, My Car!
+In total, Aleksei Zharkov played more than a hundred roles in the cinema, among which was Taras Postnikov in the historical film Mikhailo Lomonosov (1984-1986), policeman William Henry Blore in the Soviet film adaptation of Agatha Christie's And Then There Were None (1987), banker Danglars in the adventure film The Prisoner of Château d'If (1988), investigator Sergei Ryabinin in the film Criminal Talent (1988), criminal Chibis in the action movie Let Sleeping Dogs Lie (1991), lawyer Ivan Stashkov in the black comedy Stalin's Testament (1993), Artemy Filippovich Strawberry in comedy Inspector (1996), a self-taught breeder Gladishev in the comedy Life and Extraordinary Adventures of Private Ivan Chonkin (1993), the head of the Ministry of Internal Affairs in the historical drama Khrustalyov, My Car!
 (1998).

-Among the last works of the actor was the role of Alexei Dolgoruky in the historical series by Svetlana Druzhinina Secrets of palace coups (2000-2008), member of the combat group Petra Kosenko in the action series Zeta Group (2007 2009), the head physician in the drama by Karen Shakhnazarov Ward №6 (2009).
+Among the last works of the actor was the role of Aleksei Dolgoruky in the historical series by Svetlana Druzhinina Secrets of Palace Coups (2000-2008), member of the combat group Pyotr Kosenko in the action series Zeta Group (2007-2009), the head physician in the drama by Karen Shakhnazarov Ward №6 (2009).